 What does an Australian Red-Eyed Tree Frog look like?

-The Australian red-eyed tree frog is coloured bright green on the back with a light yellow underside.
-Along the thigh is a streak of purple.
-Some have been found with light coloured spots on their back.
+Australian red-eyed tree frogs have bright green skin on the back with a light yellow underside.
+Along the thigh is a streak of purple while some individuals have a pattern of light colored spots along the back.

 This species will reach lengths of up to 68mm (2.7in) long.
 Females are slightly larger than males.

-Australia is the native home of the Australian red-eyed tree frog.
-Here they can be found down the east coast from the middle of Queensland down to Sydney in New South Wales.
+Australia is the native home of this frog.
+They occur down the east coast from the middle of Queensland around Prosperine down to Gosford to the north of Sydney, the capital of New South Wales.

 They make their home in the riparian zones, flooded grasslands rainforest, woodlands and wet sclerophyll forests.